-Minor and Major divisions: If the ball hits the ceiling and it affects the play then it will be a replay.
+Junior division: If the ball hits the ceiling and it affects the play then it will be a replay.
 If the ball is still playable, then it will not be a replay.
 Because every official's definition of playable is different, the calls may vary.

-Senior division: if a ball hits the ceiling on your side and stays on your side you can play it, if it hits the ceiling and goes over the net to the other side then it is considered out of bounds.
+Minor, Major and Senior division: if a ball hits the ceiling on your side and stays on your side you can play it, if it hits the ceiling and goes over the net to the other side then it is considered out of bounds.